nixworks/public/news/2012/07/19/README.md

 ##### Bangladesh
 ### [Bangladeshi writer and film director Humayun Ahmed dies at 63 in New York while undergoing a treatment for colorectal cancer. ](/news/2012/07/19/bangladeshi-writer-and-film-director-humayun-ahmed-dies-at-63-in-new-york-while-undergoing-a-treatment-for-colorectal-cancer.md)
-_Context: Humayun Ahmed, Bangladesh, New York City, colorectal cancer_
+_Context: colorectal cancer, New York City, Bangladesh, Humayun Ahmed_

 ##### China
 ### [China summons a Russian diplomat after the latter country opened fire on a fishing boat and detained the Chinese crew. ](/news/2012/07/19/china-summons-a-russian-diplomat-after-the-latter-country-opened-fire-on-a-fishing-boat-and-detained-the-chinese-crew.md)
-_Context: Russia, China_
+_Context: China, Russia_

 ##### Omar Suleiman
 ### [Omar Suleiman, the former police and intelligence chief under ousted Egyptian dictator Hosni Mubarak, dies suddenly during medical tests in the United States. ](/news/2012/07/19/omar-suleiman-the-former-police-and-intelligence-chief-under-ousted-egyptian-dictator-hosni-mubarak-dies-suddenly-during-medical-tests-in.md)
-_Context: Hosni Mubarak, Omar Suleiman_
+_Context: Omar Suleiman, Hosni Mubarak_

 ##### Ban Ki-moon
 ### [Ban Ki-moon, the Secretary-General of the United Nations, condemns yesterday's bombing that killed the Syrian defence minister and other senior officials. ](/news/2012/07/19/ban-ki-moon-the-secretary-general-of-the-united-nations-condemns-yesterday-s-bombing-that-killed-the-syrian-defence-minister-and-other-sen.md)
-_Context: Ban Ki-moon, bombing, United Nations Secretary-General_
+_Context: Ban Ki-moon, United Nations Secretary-General, bombing_

 ##### The United Kingdom
 ### [Syrian leaders' assets with the worth of GBP100m are located and frozen in the United Kingdom. ](/news/2012/07/19/syrian-leaders-assets-with-the-worth-of-agbp100m-are-located-and-frozen-in-the-united-kingdom.md)